-In this lesson, students will listen to an argument about why a boring job is preferable to an exciting job.
+In this Business English lesson, students will listen to an argument about why a boring job is preferable to an exciting job.
 They will learn common vocabulary used in relation to the world of work, and they will learn to formally distance themselves from ideas by reporting them in the passive voice.

 Warm-up